trimstray/test-your-sysadmin-skills/README.md

 :warning: &nbsp;Questions marked **`***`** don't have answer yet or answer is incomplete - **make a pull request to add them**!

-:traffic_light: &nbsp;If you find a question which doesn't make sense, or one of the answers doesn't seem right, or something seems really stupid; **please make a pull request**.
+:traffic_light: &nbsp;If you find something which doesn't make sense, or something doesn't seem right, **please make a pull request** and please add valid and well-reasoned explanations about your changes or comments.

 :books: &nbsp;In order to improve your knowledge/skills please see [devops-interview-questions](https://github.com/bregman-arie/devops-interview-questions).
 It looks really interesting.